 When we left New England in 1996 for life in the big state of Texas, one of our dearest friends made this casserole for us the day before we were leaving.
-She knew we would be so busy with packing and getting last minute errands tied up that preparing a decent meal was the last things on our minds.
+She knew we would be extra busy with packing and getting last minute errands tied up.
+Preparing a decent meal was the last things on our minds.
 I knew I would love the casserole before I even tasted a bite of it and made her give me the recipe on the spot!
 I wasn’t disappointed.
 I’ve made Lynn Buckley’s delicious Tijuana Torte lots of times over the years–especially for guests because the casserole stretches a long way and because everyone always loves it!

 Tijuana Torte is one of the most scrumptious Tex-Mex casseroles you’ll ever eat!

 This tasty Tex-Mex Casserole is perfect for entertaining company.

 In a large cast-iron skillet, brown the ground beef.
 Add the diced onions.
 Cook until beef is cooked.
 Drain if you need to.
 Mine was a 93% lean beef so there wasn’t much to drain.

 Add stewed tomatoes.
 One of my cans was a Mexican stewed tomatoes because I was trying to use up what I had in my pantry.
 But normally I use two regular cans of stewed tomatoes.
 Add tomato sauce and diced green chilies.